tokenbound/sdk/packages/ethers/README.md

 majors (v6 rejects `ArrayLike<number>`, v5 accepts it) and is handled internally.

 ## Limitations

+- The signer must be connected to a Provider for any read operation.

 - **Cross-chain execution** is not supported through the ethers adapter.
 Use `@tokenbound/sdk` with a viem client for cross-chain calls.